 There are six predictive tools that have in-database support.

 When a predictive tool with in-database support is placed on the canvas with another In-DB tool, the predictive tool automatically changes to the In-DB version.
-To change the version of the tool, right-click the tool, point to Choose Tool Version, and select a different version of the tool.
-See In-Database Overview for more information about in-database support and tools.
+To change the version of the tool, right-click the tool, point to Choose Tool Version, and click a different version of the tool.
+See In-Database for more information about in-database support and tools.